xcapit/offline-wallet-cardano/README.md

-# 🛡️ Xcapit Offline Wallet Infrastructure on Cardano, Powered by Aiken Smart Contracts
+# 🛡️ Xcapit Offline Wallet on Cardano

 ## Overview
 **Xcapit Offline Wallet on Cardano** is an **open-source, SMS-enabled blockchain wallet** designed for users without internet or smartphones.